thesecguy45/Cyber-Security-Roadmap/🚀 Getting Started.md

 - **Phishing pages** running off exposed databases

 💡 *From experience:*
-I once compromised a hacker’s phishing site that had direct DB connections with **thousands (if not hundreds of thousands) of real Facebook accounts**.
+I once compromised a hacker’s phishing site that had direct DB connection from the web application without authentication containing **thousands (if not hundreds of thousands) of real Facebook accounts**.
+I never reached the end of the list... 😀

 But the game has changed.
 Today: